Subscribe

 Wrong, but useful

-The Mayans’ model of the workings of the Earth, moon, sun, planets, and stars, were as ludicrous as any other ancient civilization, yet their priests routinely predicted the timing of eclipses with impressive accuracy.
-Indeed, the priests leveraged this accuracy as evidence that their religion was correct.
+The Mayans’ conception of the Earth, moon, sun, planets, and stars, was as ludicrous as every other ancient civilization, yet their priests routinely predicted the timing of eclipses with impressive accuracy.
+The priests leveraged this accuracy as evidence that their religion was correct, and that their exalted position in society was justified.

 Their religion—and therefore their explanation of how the universe worked—is laughable to the modern reader: The Earth in the center (of course), with thirteen tiers of heaven whirling above and nine levels of underworld threatening from below.
-Eclipses are not caused by physical objects blocking the light of the sun, but rather spiritual beings temporarily consuming the sun or moon.
-Even the most fervently religous person today would classify these tales as fanciful mythology, though the Mayans were no less certain of the veracity of their religion as humans today are of theirs.
+Eclipses are not caused by a physical object blocking the light of the sun, but rather spiritual beings temporarily consuming the sun or moon (Figure 1).
+Even the most fervently religious person today would classify these ideas as fanciful mythology, though the Mayans were no less certain of the veracity of their religion than modern-day humans are of theirs.

-But, they were careful observers and meticulous calculators.
-They understood that eclipses happened roughly every 173 days, further adjusted by a longer 405-month cycle, and other minor corrections.
-They tracked these cycles and updated their calculations over the centuries, and as a result, their theory yielded accurate predictions, even though the theory’s explanation of why was entirely incorrect.
+Nevertheless, they were careful observers and meticulous calculators.
+They understood that eclipses happened roughly every 173 days, adjusted by a 405-month cycle and additional smaller correction.
+They tracked these cycles and updated their model over the centuries, and as a result, their theory yielded accurate predictions, even though the theory’s explanation of why was entirely incorrect.

 This is a striking example of the common bromide: All models are wrong, but some models are useful.
-Their model was useful in predicting eclipses, but wrong in describing the universe.
+Their model was wrong in describing the universe, but useful in predicting eclipses.

-Two thousand years later, modern physicists still wrestle with this challenge; in fact that was Feynman’s point.
-Quantum Mechanics (QM) is so weird and counter-intuitive, he says, that “nobody understands quantum mechanics.”1 And this is from someone who won a Nobel Prize for creating an accurate and useful model for how some of it works.
+A thousand years later, modern physicists still wrestle with the question of whether their models explain how the universe actually works, or are merely useful.
+Physicist Richard Feynman illustrated this point using the Mayan example above.
+Quantum Mechanics (QM) is so weird and counter-intuitive, Feynman says, that “nobody understands quantum mechanics.”1 And this is from someone who won a Nobel Prize for creating an accurate and useful model for how some of it works.2

-Feynman (jointly) won the prize for modeling how particles2 interact with each other.
-The model sounds crazy: It says that all possible interactions happen simultaneously3 (yes, “everything, all the time”), with every interaction reinforcing or cancelling-out others, and with each interaction weighted by the probability of its occurance.
-When we make a measurement in the lab, the cosmic dice are thrown, and one of those interactions is observed to have happened in fact.
+Feynman (jointly) won the prize for modeling how particles interact with each other.
+The model sounds as crazy as Mayan mythology: It says that all possible interactions happen simultaneously3 (yes, “everything, all the time”), with every interaction-possibility reinforcing or cancelling-out other possibilities, and with each interaction weighted by the probability of its occurrence.
+When we make a measurement in the lab, the cosmic dice are thrown, and one of those interactions is observed to have occurred in actual fact.

 1 From The Character of Physical Law.
 This is sometimes erroneous quoted as: “If you think you understand quantum mechanics, you don’t understand quantum mechanics.”
-That’s a cute way to say it, but he didn’t postulate that someone would even believe they understood it!
+That’s a cute paraphrase, but he didn’t postulate that someone would even believe they understood it!

 2 Electrons and photons specifically, but it turns out to be the right model for all types of subatomic particles.

-3 The correct description is: Sum the probability amplitudes and phases over all paths the particles could have taken, including an infinite heirarchy of virtual particle interactions.
-I beg the reader’s forgiveness for my evocative reformulation.
+3 The precise description is: Sum the probability amplitudes and phases over all paths the particles could have taken, including an infinite hierarchy of virtual particle interactions.
+I ask the pedantic reader to forgive my evocative simplification.

 This, of course, makes no sense.
 This sounds like Mayan cycles that miraculously spit out the correct answer, not how the universe could really work.
 Albert Einstein thought as much, famously trolling “God does not play dice with the universe.”
-To prove it he, along with Boris Podolsky and Nathan Rosen, described the “EPR Paradox”—an experiment where the QM model predicts an even more “absurd, impossible” result, therefore (they felt) “proving” that the QM model is a more sophisticated kind of Mayan cycle computation, and might even be downright incorrect.
-Unfortunately for Einstein, physicists have ran the EPR experiment many times in the subsequent decades, and the weird model has always been correct in every detail.
+To prove his point he, along with Boris Podolsky and Nathan Rosen, described the “EPR Paradox”—an experiment where the QM model predicts an even more “absurd, impossible” result, therefore (they felt) “proving” that the QM model is a more sophisticated kind of Mayan cycle computation, and might even be downright incorrect.
+Unfortunately for Einstein, physicists have run the EPR experiment many times in the subsequent decades, and the model-nobody-understands has always been correct in every detail.

 Erwin Schrödinger in 1933

 Erwin Schrödinger was also personally entangled with the apparent problem that the QM model was absurd, yet useful.
-His Schrödinger Equation is the center-piece of QM: It dictates how the world evolves over time.
+His Schrödinger Equation is the center-piece of QM: It dictates how the entire universe evolves over time.
 Nearly every QM calculation runs through this equation.
-And yet, like Einstein, Schrödinger agreed that although the model is successful, its description of how the world works is ludicrous.
-He invented the Schrödinger’s Cat example to prove that QM must be wrong, just as Einstein attempted with EPR.
-And, like Einstein, this attempt failed; physicists have run this experiment dozens of ways over nearly a hundred years, and the model has always been correct.
+And yet, like Einstein, Schrödinger agreed that although the model is successful, its description of how the world works is ludicrous, quipping “I don’t like it, and I’m sorry I ever had anything to do with it.”4 He invented the famous Schrödinger’s Cat (Figure 2) thought-experiment to prove that QM must not be describing how the universe “actually” works, just as Einstein attempted with EPR.
+And, like Einstein, his attempt failed; physicists have run this experiment dozens of ways over nearly a hundred years, and the model has always been correct.

 Beautiful, but wrong